-FIGURE 30 - Manual Gas Shutoff Valve
+FIGURE 29 - Manual Gas Shutoff Valve

-- Set the room thermostat to call for heat.
-Check forleaks on the manometer connections using soapsolution made specifically for the detection of leaks.
-If a leak is present, immediately shut off themanual valve and repair leak.
-Proceed when no leaks arepresent. - 6.
-Note the gas manifold pressure measured on the manometer, with the burners operating, the gas pressure must maintain 3.2" WC minimum and not exceed 3.8" WC maximum. - 7.
+- 5. Turn "on" the gas supply to the furnace using the manual gas valve. - 6.
+Set the room thermostat to call for heat.
+Check for leaks on the manometer connections using soap solution made specifically for the detection of leaks.
+If a leak is present, immediately shut off the manual valve and repair leak.
+Proceed when no leaks are present. - 7.
+Note the gas manifold pressure measured on the manometer, with the burners operating, the gas pressure must maintain 3.2" WC minimum and not exceed 3.8" WC maximum. - 8.
 To increase gas manifold pressure, remove the regulator cap and turn the adjustment screw clockwise.
-To decrease the pressure, turn the adjustment screw counter-clockwise. - 8.
-Terminate the call for heat at the thermostat. - 9.
-Turn "off" the manual gas valve. - 10.
-Remove the manometer and tubing from the 1/8"-27 N.P.T. x 1/4" hose barb connector. - 11.
-Remove the 1/8"- 27 N.P.T. x 1/4" hose barb connector from the outlet pressure port and install the outlet pressure port plug removed in step 2. - 12.
-Turn "on" the manual gas valve. - 13.
+To decrease the pressure, turn the adjustment screw counter-clockwise. - 9.
+Terminate the call for heat at the thermostat. - 10.
+Turn "off" the manual gas valve. - 11.
+Remove the manometer and tubing from the 1/8"-27 N.P.T. x 1/4" hose barb connector - 12.
+Remove the 1/8"- 27 N.P.T. x 1/4" hose barb connector from the outlet pressure port and install the outlet pressure port plug removed in step 2. - 13.
+Turn "on" the manual gas valve. - 14.
 Run the furnace in heat mode by setting the room thermostat to call for heat.
 Check for leaks using soap solution made specifically for the detection of leaks.
 Do not leave the gas supply "on" until it is leak free.